Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddVortexRpc.rst

 Peek has distributed services, and one plugin is usually run on more than one of these services.
-This can make it incredibly complicated for code within the plugin that runs on the agent service, to talk to the server service for example.
+This can make it incredibly complicated for code within the plugin that runs on the agent service, to talk to the logic service for example.

-In this document, we go through using the Vortex RPC to simplify communications between the server and agent service.
+In this document, we go through using the Vortex RPC to simplify communications between the logic and agent service.

 What is RPC
 -----------